Freaktoberfest

 “It elevated Gunn to the status of ‘the Black Stanley Kubrick’ in some circles, but was otherwise completely ignored in the U.S. due to racism and the incredibly vanilla taste of most American filmgoers,” Wescott says.

-Purchased, stripped for parts and re-cut by a low-budget grindhouse distributor after its release, Ganja & Hess — later adapted by Spike Lee as Da Sweet Blood of Jesus in 2014 — spent years in the choppy waters of critical opinion before cementing its status as a cult-horror lynchpin and cornerstone of Black cinema.
+Purchased, stripped for parts and re-cut by a low-budget grindhouse distributor after its release, Ganja & Hess — later adapted by Spike Lee as Da Sweet Blood of Jesus in 2014 — spent years in the choppy waters of critical opinion before cementing its status as a cult-horror mainstay and cornerstone of Black cinema.

 “There are times when the white critic must sit down and listen,” Gunn wrote in a 1973 open letter to the New York Times following the film’s frigid reception.
 “If he cannot listen and learn, then he must not concern himself with Black creativity.”